What are keloids?

 - Spread beyond the original area of skin damage;

 Keep up to date with the latest research about keloids and all things skin related with our newsletter.

 What causes keloids?

 This is not fully understood, but keloids happen when there is over production of collagen (the skin’s structural protein).
-Most people’s skin scars normally, and only a minority of people develop keloids.
-Keloids are not contagious.
+They are not contagious.
+They can affect anyone, but they are more common in some groups (e.g. people of African, Asian, or Hispanic descent).
+Only a minority of people develop keloids.
 There are some risk factors that increase the likelihood of a person developing keloids.

 - are more common after skin injury on the upper chest, breastbone (sternum), shoulders, chin, neck, lower legs and earlobes (especially after ear piercing)

-- are most likely to form following burns, acne scars and wounds that become infected or are under tension whilst healing
+- are most likely to form following burns, acne scars and wounds that become infected or where the skin becomes significantly tight whilst healing

 - may develop from surgical scars